With so many hearing devices available online, it seems as though buying online is the best way to go considering the time and money being saved.

 Remember the part where we said you can’t buy hearing aids online?

 That may actually soon change with OTC hearing aids becoming available soon where you will be able to buy hearing aids over the counter or online.

 OTC hearing aids are a new category of hearing aids that you will soon be able to buy directly, without visiting a hearing health professional.
-These devices being intended for treatment of adults who have mild to moderate hearing loss will be regulated by the FDA.
-The new regulation for OTC hearing aids are in the works so be sure to check us or the FDA website out periodically for the most up-to-date information.
+These devices are intended for the treatment of adults who have mild to moderate hearing loss and will be regulated by the FDA.
+The new regulation for OTC hearing aids is in the works so be sure to check us or the FDA website periodically for the most up-to-date information.